FACTION BRIEF

 The Identical Dreams

-All six restored dreamers report the same first-week imagery.
-Vast architectural structures.
-Cities built from sound.
+All six restored dreamers report the same first-week imagery: vast architectural structures, cities built from sound, landscapes on emotional logic.
 The imagery matches Fen Morrow's harvested dreams — and none of the six have ever accessed those recordings.
-Whether this proves electromagnetic broadcast reception or shared neural architecture is the most important unanswered question in dream research.
+Whether this proves electromagnetic broadcast reception or shared neural architecture is the most consequential unanswered question in dream research.
+Ayari has cross-referenced the accounts.
+She has not filed a report.

 Ayari's Silence

 Dr. Ayari has not published her suspicion about electromagnetic dream reception.
-If she does, the Somnambulists' risk-taking would be validated — and the procedure's volunteer rate would increase.
+If she does, the procedure's volunteer rate will increase.
 For a procedure with an 18% mortality rate, publication is not neutral.
 It is recruitment.
+She is deciding whether the science matters more than the cost of knowing it.

 Atmosphere